 Your social media strategy is much like an infant animal; small, fledgling, needy and requiring attention a lot more than you might have anticipated.
 Unfortunately, you can’t just sign up for social media accounts and watch the audience come flooding in.
 You need to put yourself out there, interact and make lasting contacts.

-Luckily, though, I have a few handy tips to guide you on this journey.
+Do not fear, below are a few handy tips to guide you on this journey.
 Social media can be fun and, if you use it in the right way, can be invaluable when building a new brand.

 Get Your Timings Right